nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Delete student contact information: `delete`

-Deletes a student contact information at the specified `INDEX` from ArchDuke.
+Deletes a student's contact information at the specified `INDEX` from ArchDuke.
 The `INDEX` refers to the index number shown in the **currently displayed** student contact list.
 The `INDEX` **must be a positive unsigned integer** not exceeding the total number of student contacts.
 The deleted student contact would also be deleted from all his currently assigned groups.